1926 (21st April)

 1992 (20th November)

-Windsor Castle, one of Elizabeth’s properties, was partly destroyed by a fire.
+Windsor Castle, one of Elizabeth’s favourite properties, was badly damaged after a fire broke out.

 1992 (24th November)